 Pro-Abortion and Reproductive Policy Programs

-The Susan Thompson Buffett Foundation’s primary focus is grantmaking related to population control, pro-abortion advocacy, and developments in contraceptive technology and abortion provisions.
+The Susan Thompson Buffett Foundation’s primary focus is grantmaking related to population control, pro-abortion advocacy, and developments in contraceptive technology and abortion provision.
 The organization is quiet about this activity; Inside Philanthropy notes that “the foundation’s website is simply dedicated to teacher awards programs and scholarship opportunities for students attending public universities in Nebraska, both minor slices of the foundation’s grantmaking.”

 Regardless of STBF’s relative quiet about its pro-abortion and related reproductive grantmaking, the organization is one of the most substantial nongovernmental funders of pro-abortion activities in the United States and the world.
 STBF has been called the “900-pound gorilla” of “reproductive health and women’s rights” grantmaking.
 Estimates of STBF’s annual “pro-choice” giving exceed $115 million as of 2011.
 The Media Research Center, a conservative media criticism group, estimated that STBF had contributed $1.23 billion to pro-abortion groups from 2001 through 2012, an increase from the $21 million contributed from 1989 to 1996.